nick-peters-luciani/nick-peters-luciani.github.io/tiltyball.md

-# Tilty Ball
+# Tilty Ball (In Progress)

-"Tilty Ball" is an endless scrolling mobile game where you guide a rolling ball through a procedurally generated level collecting powerups that help you beat your high score and coins which unlock new looks.
+Tilty Ball is an endless scrolling mobile game where you guide a rolling ball through a procedurally generated level collecting coins which unlock new looks and powerups that may help you beat your high score.

 ### **[Play the Demo Here](../demos/tilty-ball)**

 ## Concept

+Inspired by pinball and marble machines, I wanted to create an easy to play mobile game where the player tilts their device to move a ball through a series of paths and mechanisms ultimately seeing how far they can get.
+As the game goes on the level scrolling speeds up and it becomes harder to keep the ball below the top of the screen where it will cause a game over.
+The player will find coins and powerups along the way and may guide their ball to it and pick it up.
+Coins are used to unlock skins for both the level and the ball whereas powerups will grant special effects that can help the player stay in the game.

 ## Level Generation